 #235) "1969" by Keith Stegall - This song was released in the mid-1990s, when I was a deejay at a "hot country" radio station.
 It didn't make a lot of headway on the charts, nor much of a dent in our station's listenership (not a lot of requests to hear it during Friday night's "Request Express with Dave Kline!" ;-), but twenty years on, I still really enjoy this thoughtful reminiscence, this reflection on troubled times.

 In the course of my life, there's been no shortage of looking back on the Sixties, that's for sure.
 By the time "1969" was released, the decade had already been examined and interpreted six ways from Sunday, and between The Wonder Years and Family Ties, the Monkees revival and Led Zeppelin's command of "classic rock" radio, the (rightful) lionization of Jim, Jimi, and Janis, the Stones, the Beatles and Bob (er, Dylan), not to mention I don't know how many movies about Vietnam, there's definitely been some overkill.
 But the somber melody and what the lyrics are actually saying, I think, set "1969" apart.
-Rather than idealizing the times, or glorifying them, they are recalled here with a kind of tired resignation that befits how it all played out, and ended.
+Rather than idealizing, glorifying, or even just over-dramatizing them, they are recalled here with a kind of tired resignation that befits how it all played out and ended.
 How all eras play out and end, really.

 Plus, make it 1989 instead of '69, and I can relate pretty well, because some things never change.
 America is a tough town, when you're eighteen with a child...